SSpeights/PowerShellGuide/discovery-in-powershell.md

 ## Find out what's inside the PowerShell Object

 Once you know which cmdlets you must use, you can discover what these commands output by piping the output to the `Get-Member` command.
-Remember Powershell shell always output objects and these objects contain methods and properties just like any other objects in the .NET framework.
+Remember, Powershell shell always outputs objects and these objects contain methods and properties just like any other objects in the .NET framework.
 Get-Member is useful because maybe you only need to 1 or 2 pieces of information.
-With the Get-Member cmdlet you can look at the "internals" of PS-Objects and decide what you need.
+With the Get-Member cmdlet you can look at the guts of PS-Objects and decide what you need.
 This makes your scripting more performant.

 In the following example, the output of Get-NetIPConfiguration is piped to Get-Member, which returns the properties